-The first in our webinar series exploring longitudinal biomedical studies from a social science perspective featured Born in Bradford (Prof Rosie McEachan) and TwinsUK (Dr Claire Steves).
+The first webinar in our series exploring longitudinal biomedical studies from a social science perspective featured Born in Bradford (Prof Rosie McEachan) and TwinsUK (Dr Claire Steves).
+Videos and presentation slides are available below.

 About the webinar series

-Our upcoming webinar series showcases a number of biomedically-focused longitudinal studies, including CLOSER partner studies and a leading study of twins, to social science researchers who may be otherwise unfamiliar with the study data, and what it can offer social science research.
+This ongoing CLOSER webinar series aims to showcase a range of biomedically-focused longitudinal studies, including our partner studies and a leading study of twins, to social science researchers who may be otherwise unfamiliar with the study data and what it can offer social science research.
 The series is designed to introduce researchers to new longitudinal studies that could be of use to them in their work.